 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Adenoid cystic carcinoma of the breast, light micrograph of a section from an affected breast.
 Adenoid cystic breast cancer is a rare type of invasive malignant ductal breast cancer which accounts for less than 1% of all breast cancers.
 Adenoid cystic breast cancer begins in the milk duct of the breast before spreading to the tissues around the duct.
-Microscopically cells of an adenoid cystic tumor (purple) look like cancer cells more commonly found in the salivary glands.
+Microscopically cells of an adenoid cystic tumor (red/brown) look like cancer cells more commonly found in the salivary glands.
 These cells are different than those of typical ductal cancers.
 These cancers have a better prognosis than more common types of invasive ductal cancer and usually do not metastasise.
 Magnification: x 150 when printed at 10 centimetres wide.
 Human tissue.

 Model release not required.
 Property release not required.